 Her followers fall under the beauty, lifestyle, and fashion category.
 However, Volvo, a car manufacturing company, chose to partner with her.

 Her followers noticed the inauthenticity and told her off in the comments.

 Her followers noticed the inauthenticity, and told her off in the comments.
 She was forced to edit her original post trying to explain to her followers what she meant.

-It will be a quick way to access engagement and whether the audience is relevant to your target market.
+Getting answers to these questions will help you access engagement and whether the audience is relevant to your target market.
 Look for genuine comments.
 It’s easy to fall for shabby accounts that have lots of comments with very few people following them.

-How to tell the difference between a genuine nano-influencer and a fake one.
+How can you differentiate between a genuine nano-influencer and a fake one?

 - The genuine one will have comments that relate to the post.
 The comments will vary in length and will be personal.
 They will not be short insincere comments or emojis written by an automated machine.

 - Fake comments include many canned responses like “way to go,” “great pic,” “great job,” and excessive emojis.

 A true nano-influencer will have genuine engagement that shows a sign of connection.
 They will also have engaged with the followers’ comments.
 Their small following allows them to have real connections with the audience.

 Check out the conversations the nano-influencers have about your brand.
 What are they saying?
 How are their followers responding?
 This can provide great feedback and become an excellent reaching out point.